 FSU's commitment to teaching and learning is clear from its mission: "Fitchburg State University is committed to excellence in teaching and learning and blends liberal arts and sciences and professional programs within a small college environment."
-FSU is committed to assessing all academic programs and services, using the Office of Institutional Research and Planning (OIRP) to gather and share data to help improve academic programs.
-This office assists in the development of Assessment Reports, Assessment Plans, and comprehensive Program Reviews.
+FSU is committed to assessing all academic programs and services, using the Office of Institutional Research and Planning (OIRP) to gather the data and share information to help improve academic programs and services.